 - scrap of red yarn

 I love that you can easily add feathers to your turkey each day or whenever you think of more things.
-If you have a large family, think about making a few turkeys!
+If you have a large family, consider making a few turkeys!
 Styrofoam balls come in a variety of sizes, so you could also just make one giant turkey!

-The thankful turkeys make perfect centerpieces too!
-And see those cute placemats?
+The thankful turkeys make perfect centerpieces too, and how cute are these placemats?
 They are made out of brown paper bags and perfect for entertaining kiddos and continuing the thankful conversations at dinner.
 See the full brown bag thankful placemat tutorial here.
+Happy November, y’all!